ade/Cubematic/README.md

   - Void nether
   - (inactive) Microbiomes
   - Structure boxes generation from vanilla generator (technical only - no blocks!)
-- General rule changes
-  - Grass block obtainable: Turn dirt into grass by right-clicking it with short grass
-  - Charcoal without furnace
-    - Set a log block on fire and wait for it to burn up.
-It will drop a charcoal item.
-    - Campfire allows burning logs to get charcoal.
 - Wandering trader spawns much more often
   - Sleeping in a bed grants a chance to spawn a wandering trader.
   - The trader has a spawn chance based on the player with the highest level in the world.
   - Each level gives a 1% chance to spawn the trader, all the way up to a max of 100% at level 100+.
   - The trader will spawn next to the player with the highest level, within a 16 block radius
   - The trader will only spawn if there isn't already one in the world.
   - Trader will despawn after 2 days (as a naturally spawned one)
   - This trader does not spawn with llamas
   - Vanilla trader spawning has not been modified, but might not happen if a trader is already in the world.
   - Pushing cobblestone into lava with a piston will create deepslate in the overworld or netherrack in the nether.
+- Grass block
+  - Turn dirt into grass by right-clicking it with short grass
+- Charcoal
+  - Set a log block on fire and wait for it to burn up.
+It will drop a charcoal item.
+  - Campfire allows burning logs to get charcoal.
-- Lava progression
+- Lava
   - Wandering Trader sells lava buckets for 10 echo shards
   - Wandering Trader sells echo shards for random items.
     - These items are hard to obtain and require some effort to get.